Oscillation-Independent Probes of Neutrino Non-Standard Interactions from Supernovae

-The extreme conditions of CCSN comprising dense, hot and degenerate environment constitute an ideal laboratory for probing fundamental neutrino properties.
-Neutrino-quark NSI can strongly affect CCSN emission during the pre-neutronization phase preceding the neutronization burst~\citep{Huang:2021enl}.
-Within $\lesssim 1$ kpc over 30 candidates that could undergo core-collapse in the next few decades have already been identified~\citep{Mukhopadhyay:2020ubs}.
-Among the closest is Betelgeuse ($\alpha$-Ori), with mass $16.5$-$19~M_{\odot}$ and distance $168^{+27}_{-15}$ pc ~\citep{Joyce:2020}.
-Detecting this early ``pre-SN'' neutrino signal is of particular interest, and a dedicated early-warning system has recently been implemented by Super-Kamiokande and KamLAND~\citep{KamLAND:2024uia}.
+The extreme conditions of CCSN comprising a dense, hot and degenerate environment constitute an ideal laboratory for probing fundamental neutrino properties~\cite{Bruenn:2012mj, Takiwaki:2013cqa, OConnor:2018sti, Janka:2016fox, Mezzacappa:2020oyq, Burrows:2020qrp}.
+Neutrino-quark NSI can strongly affect CCSN emission during the pre-neutronization phase preceding the neutronization burst~\cite{Huang:2021enl}.
+Within $\lesssim 1$ kpc over 30 candidate progenitors that could undergo core-collapse in the coming decades have already been identified~\cite{Mukhopadhyay:2020ubs}.
+Among the closest is Betelgeuse ($\alpha$-Ori), with mass $16.5$-$19~M_{\odot}$ and distance $168^{+27}_{-15}$ pc ~\cite{Joyce:2020}.
+Detecting this early ``pre-SN'' neutrino signal is of particular interest, and a dedicated early-warning system has recently been implemented by Super-Kamiokande and KamLAND~\cite{KamLAND:2024uia}.

 In this work we introduce the first astrophysical method to probe NSI independently of flavor conversions in CCSN using neutral-current (NC) coincidence signatures across pairs of detectors.
 Distinct flavor independent NC channels, exhibiting opposite responses in different experiments, produce anti-correlated signatures that break cross section and luminosity degeneracies limiting single-channel studies.
 We demonstrate this with self-consistent CCSN simulations that incorporate NSI effects on neutrino opacities in the proto-neutron star and propagate the resulting fluxes to predict observable signatures in terrestrial detectors.